hovdis/Keyboards/README.md

 Lily58 have the option to add OLED screens above the microcontroller, and since this is so cheap, of course I'll try to add that!

 All parts are ordered except m2 screws and m2 standoffs.
+The build log will be posted [here](lily58)

 # Projects